luau-lang/rfcs/docs/vector-library.md

 A more standard alternative to `vector(...)` could be something like `vector.create` or `vector.new`.
 This follows the standard set by `buffer.create`, `coroutine.create`, and `table.create`, and doesn't involve calling a table.

-Another alternative to vector creation is special syntax for creating buffers, such as `<x, y, z>`.
+Another alternative to vector creation is special syntax for creating buffers, such as `<x, y, z>`, or `[x, y, z]`.
 This would require a lot more complexity & discussion, however it would fall more in line with the other primitive types.

 Instead of `vector.magnitude`, the magnitude could be derived from the vector's coordinates themselves, and be accessed by a property instead of a function.
 There is a downside to this: all current properties of vectors are hard-coded to the VM, so any new property to vectors requires a lot of additional complexity & changes to the VM to allow for this.
 A library function, however, would be trivial.
 An easy and quick workaround to the verbosity would be at the runtime/C API level.
 It's trivial to set the metatable of vectors to be the vector library: this allows for `vec:magnitude()` without much issue.